qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

   * :kbd:`Shift+key` for big movement
   * :kbd:`Alt+key` for ``1 px`` movement
+* **Resize and rotation**: move over an annotation and squares (the resize handles) are displayed on its corners and mid-segments.
+  Left-click a square, drag to resize.
+  For rotation, left-click the rotation handle, drag to rotate.
 * **Geometry modification**: move over an annotation and purple squares are displayed on nodes of its underlying geometry.
   Left-click on the square, move and click again.